Historical information about the city of Lismore

 The Coat of Arms was granted on 29 January 1947.

 The design of the Coat of Arms is that of a three compartmental shield.
-The first section shows an ancient galley of Lorne; the second, an Episcopal mitre in the midst of water, indicating the Island of Lismore, seat of the historic episcopal sea; and the third compartment relates to the meaning of the word ‘Lismore’ (The Great Garden).
-The latter compartment shows white roses surrounding a bull’s head, this being symbolic of the industry around Lismore.
+The first section shows an ancient galley of Lorne; the second, an Episcopal mitre in the midst of water, indicating the Island of Lismore, seat of the historic episcopal see; the third section relates to the meaning of the word ‘Lismore’ (The Great Garden) and shows white roses surrounding a bull’s head.
+The bull's head is symbolic of the industry around Lismore.

 Council’s present Latin motto Qui Non Proficit Deficit (He who does not progress retrogresses) is inscribed on the Coat of Arms in Gaelic: Am baile nach teid air agaidh, theid e air ais.